20klompr/xPro-V5/Rear_Panel.md

    - Each time you send something like ```G0X2``` it will move 2 units in the positive direction (if you send ```G0X-2``` it should move 2 units in the negative direction)
    - Use a short move for each axis to make sure they all move in the correct direction.

    If any axes move in the wrong direction, there are 2 ways to fix this:
    - The first is with the ```$Stepper/DirInvert``` setting
-     - The setting is a list of the axis direction you want to invert (For Example: ```$Stepper/DirInvert=XZ``` means **X** and **Z** are currently inverted
+   - The setting is a list of the axis direction you want to invert (For Example: ```$Stepper/DirInvert=XZ``` means **X** and **Z** are currently inverted.
    - Check the current setting by sending ```$Stepper/DirInvert``` (add or remove letters to change the direction of the axes)

    The other way to to change the stepper motor wiring.
 You would swap the wires on only one coil of the motor going the wrong way. _Note: on machines with 2 motors on an axis, fixing the wiring is the only way to fix the direction_

 3. Homing Direction
 The axes can home in any direction you prefer.
 For example: it is common on a lot of routers to home X and Y in the negative direction and Z in the positive (up) direction.
 This is controlled with the ```$Homing/DirInvert``` setting.